mxashlynn/Parquet/Documentation/Parquet_API.md

 ##### Summary

-Represents the lack of a [BiomeModel](#T-ParquetClassLibrary-Biomes-BiomeModel 'ParquetClassLibrary.Biomes.BiomeModel') for [MapRegion](#T-ParquetClassLibrary-Maps-MapRegion 'ParquetClassLibrary.Maps.MapRegion')s that fail to qualify.
+Represents the lack of a [BiomeModel](#T-ParquetClassLibrary-Biomes-BiomeModel 'ParquetClassLibrary.Biomes.BiomeModel') for [MapRegionModel](#T-ParquetClassLibrary-Maps-MapRegionModel 'ParquetClassLibrary.Maps.MapRegionModel')s that fail to qualify.

 <a name='P-ParquetClassLibrary-Biomes-BiomeModel-ParquetCriteria'></a>
 ### ParquetCriteria `property`